abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Thanks to Prathyush Pramod who encouraged me to finish the book and is also helping me out with it.

-And also to everyone else who submitted feedback and helped me fix some of the numerous errors that I made &mdash; knowing myself, I know that there are more.
+And also to everyone else who submitted feedback and helped me fix some of the numerous errors that I made --- knowing myself, I know that there are more.